 This is a departure from advice in the sixth edition, which listed ‘thoroughly anglicised’ shortened forms used regularly in publications.
 It did not explicitly warn against their use.

 The Content Guide mentions shortened words and phrases but did not provide detailed advice.
-It advised to avoid using Latin shortened forms, in line with the guidance in this edition of Style Manual.
+It advised to avoid using Latin shortened forms, in line with the guidance in this edition of the Style Manual.

 About this page